Soul Train Dancers: Living Legends & Eternal Icons | Dance Mogul Magazine Cultural Archive

 Tyrone "The Bone" Proctor — Pioneer of Waacking

 Dance Mogul Magazine has had the privilege of featuring Tyrone "The Bone" Proctor in its editorial archives, and his story is one of the most important in the history of American street dance.
-Nicknamed "The Bone" by Don Cornelius himself, Proctor is recognized worldwide as one of the last living pioneers of Waacking — the "grandmother" of vogue — which evolved in the gay Black and Latino underground club scene of 1970s Los Angeles.
+Nicknamed "The Bone" by Don Cornelius himself, Proctor is recognized worldwide as one of the greatest pioneers of Waacking — the "grandmother" of vogue — which evolved in the gay Black and Latino underground club scene of 1970s Los Angeles.

 As an original Soul Train Gang dancer, Proctor toured internationally with Don Cornelius and fellow legends Damita Jo Freeman, Sharon Hill, Pat Davis, Scooby Doo, and Don "Campbellock" Campbell.
 With his dance partner Sharon Hill, he won the 1975 American Bandstand competition and was among the first teachers at Soul Train Dance Studios in 1978.
 Proctor and Jeffrey Daniel co-founded The Outrageous Waack Dancers alongside Jody Watley, Sharon Hill, Cleveland Moses Jr., and Kirkland Washington.